sinkingsugar/nimline/README.md

 cppdtor(untracked)
 ```

-For convenience, `cppnewref()` creates a new reference, constructs the object and calls it's constructor on finalization.
+For convenience, `cppnewref()` creates a new reference, constructs the object and calls it's destructor on finalization.
 ```nimrod
 cppnewref(tracked, 1)
 ```